 The Teak Wood Workmanship

 The nave’s ceiling, 42 feet in height, is constructed of teak wood.
 A wooden loft supports this with three sides at the beginning of the floor.
-The loft is positioned on either side of four teak wood columns with fluted shafts and Corinthian capitals.
+The loft is on either side of four teak wood columns with fluted shafts and Corinthian capitals.

 Timing of Mount Mary Church